noi-techpark/documentation/FLIGHTRULES.md

 Type, `2,3` to select both names for your new certificate, and choose `2: Redirect - Make all requests redirect to secure HTTPS access`.

+Define your firewall, such that only the proxy `1.2.3.4` can point to port `80` of `34.247.202.9`.
+On AWS refine the corresponding Security Group's inbound rule:

+    Type:         HTTP
+    Protocol:     TCP
+    Port:         80
+    Source:       1.2.3.4/32
+    Description:  LETS ENCRYPT PROXY

 Finally, tell your ICT guys to point the DNS entries for `davinci.bz.it` to the proxy.